These delicious Breakfast Bowls are a hearty breakfast idea that can be reheated in the microwave – they're perfect for meal prep!

 Potatoes

-- Olive oil – swap out for any neutral oil like canola or avocado oil.
+- Olive oil – use any neutral oil like avocado oil.

-- Red onion – white or yellow onion would work too.
+- Red onion – try white or yellow onion for a milder flavour.

-- Paprika – cayenne is another option but will have more of a kick.
+- Paprika – cayenne will provide more of a kick.

 - Onion powder – use a bit of garlic powder instead.